frappe/manual_erpnext_com/manual_erpnext_com/www/manufacturing/bill-of-materials.md

   * Add the list of Items you require for each operation, with its quantity.
 This Item could be a purchased Item or a sub-assembly with its own BOM.
 If the row Item is a manufactured Item and has multiple BOMs, select the appropriate BOM.
 You can also define if a part of the Item goes into scrap.

-Workstations are defined only for product costing purposes not inventory.
+Workstations are defined only for product costing and Production Order Operations scheduling purposes not inventory.
 Inventory is tracked in Warehouses not Workstations.

 > The “Full BOM” section will list all the Items of that BOM right up to the